-- Clean the waste tank systems and investigate the possible reroute the venting on the 8800-series cars to help mitigate foul odors. - Replace the destination sign LED displays by Fall 2021. - Overhaul the hydraulic ADA boarding lifts on all cars. - Ongoing replacement of current incandescent and fluorescent lighting with more energy efficient, brighter, longer lasting, and cooler operating LED lighting.
+- Replace the destination sign LED displays by Fall 2022. - Overhaul the hydraulic ADA boarding lifts on all cars. - Ongoing replacement of current incandescent and fluorescent lighting with more energy efficient, brighter, longer lasting, and cooler operating LED lighting. - Interior refresh upgrades to cabin areas and restrooms - Overhaul of trucks and suspension for a safer, smoother ride

-8. MARKETING STRATEGIES
+8. Marketing Strategies

 To raise brand awareness of the Capitol Corridor service and increase ridership, the CCJPA employs a strategy of combining targeted advertising campaigns, multi-channeled cross-promotions with strategic partners, paid social media, and media outreach efforts.
-Primary objectives include promoting the service in key markets and attracting riders to trains with available capacity.
+Primary objectives include promoting the service in key markets and attracting riders to trains.
 Staff will focus on rider acquisition and retention through targeted advertising and brand engagement, primarily in the digital media space.
 Marketing dollars and impact are maximized through joint promotions and social media sharing with key partners along the Capitol Corridor route.

-Advertising Campaigns and Brand Awareness
+Advertising Campaigns, Brand Awareness, and Promotional Partnerships